m4tice/caa_new/README.md

 ![Alt text](https://github.com/m4tice/caa_new/blob/main/assets/mpc_02.gif)

 **OVERVIEW**
 The MPC controller control the throttle and steering of the vehicle based on a linearised model of the vehicle.
+The basic idea is that a reference path is provided and the goal of the controller is find a path the has the smallest cost difference comparing with the reference path.
+This is done by generating all the possible paths using the throttle and steering applied on the linearised model to predict the next positions of the vehicle with a certain amount of time step.
+The part is based on the work of Mister [AtsushiSakai](https://github.com/AtsushiSakai/PythonRobotics).

 **CREDITS**
 * Model Predictive Control: [AtsushiSakai](https://github.com/AtsushiSakai/PythonRobotics).